QUAREP-LiMi/WG1-Automation/Microscope_Systems/Zeiss-Zen-Black/README.md

 in a text editor.
 Change the “scriptPath” in line 3 to the path where you stored the “measurePowers.pyw” script.
 Change the “dataSavePath” to the path where you want to store your measurement data.
 Change the “expName” to the corresponding name of the experiment in ZEN Black.
 Change the “expLocation” to the name of your facility.

+# 4 Macro in ZEN Black
-# Create an experiment in Zeiss Zen Black
+## 4.1 Create an experiment in Zeiss Zen Black
 Create an experiment in the ZEN Black software according to the QUAREP Power Measurement Protocol:

 https://www.protocols.io/view/illumination-power-stability-and-linearity-measure-5jyl853ndl2w/v2

 No laser source must be chosen.
 Note that depending on the software version a continuous measurement mode is not possible if point scan is selected.
 Therefore a “Time Series” with maximum number of cycles has to be selected.
 (It has not been tested yet if this is long enough for a “Long Measurement” of 2 hours).
 Save the experiment under the same name as the “expName” in the “measurementConfig.csv” file.

-# Load the macro
+## 4.2 Load the macro
 To load the macro go to the top menu and select “Macro…” from the drop down menu of the “Macro” (shortcut ALT+F8)).
 Click on load and search for the folder in which you stored the macro and choose the file “Power-Measurement.lvb” (or “Power-Measurement-without-Office.lvb”).
 You can assign it to the drop down menu by clicking on the tab “Assign Macro” and then choose the file again and insert a name.

-# Execute macro for the first time
+## 4.3 Execute macro for the first time
 If you start the macro for the first time it will first search for the configuration file ”measurementConfig.csv” under:

 	C:\Users\your-username\QUAREP\